-APPENDIX 1 - EXAMPLE OF FRENCH APPROACH
+ANNEX 2.1 EXAMPLE OF FRENCH APPROACH

-The French Order [1] requests that "the external hazards to be considered in the demonstration of nuclear safety include:
+The French Order [B1] requests that the external hazards to be considered in the demonstration of nuclear safety include:

-- the risks induced by the industrial activities and communication routes, including explosions, hazardous substance emissions and aircraft crashes; - earthquakes; - lightning and electromagnetic interference; - extreme meteorological or climatic conditions; - fire; - floods originating outside the perimeter of the basic nuclear installation, including their dynamic effect; - malevolent acts; - any other external hazard identified by the licensee or, if appropriate, that ASN considers must be taken into account; - plausible combinations of the above hazards."
+- the risks induced by the industrial activities and communication routes, including explosions, hazardous substance emissions and aircraft crashes; - earthquakes; - lightning and electromagnetic interference; - extreme meteorological or climatic conditions; - floods originating outside the perimeter of the basic nuclear installation, including their dynamic effect; - malevolent acts; - any other external hazard identified by the licensee or, if appropriate, that ASN considers must be taken into account; - plausible combinations of the above hazards."

-In practice, the French basic safety rules [2] and [3] are applied by the utility.
+In practice, the French basic safety rules [B2] and [B3] are applied by the utility.
 They include the requirements described hereafter.